VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 Scripture teaches individual moral responsibility before God.
 "The soul who sins shall die.
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself" (Ezek.
 18:20).

 Each person will give an account to God for their own deeds (Rom.
 14:12; 2 Cor.
 5:10).
 We are judged as individuals, not as members of groups.
-While sin has corporate and social dimensions, moral guilt is personal.
+While sin has corporate and social dimensions (entire nations judged, cultural patterns of evil), moral guilt is personal.

 Critical theory applies collective guilt based on group identity.
 Individuals are held responsible for "systemic" injustices simply by belonging to a dominant group—white people for racism, men for sexism, heterosexuals for homophobia—regardless of personal action, belief, or intent.